TEC-Toolkit/cfkg/README.md

 This repository contains the data cleaning steps and mappings of the conversion factor knowledge graph.
 At the moment, public data includes:

 - BEIS-UK, from years 2016-2022
+    - Data is licensed under an [Open Governemnt license](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/)
+    - Each data source used is linked in each conversion factor in the KG

+- Machine Learning impact calculator, from years 2002-2018
+    - Data is licensed under a [MIT license](https://github.com/mlco2/impact/blob/master/LICENSE)
+    - Each data source used is linked in each conversion factor in the KG

 Work in progress:
 - EPA